googleinterns/ml-model-characterization/README.md

 - Set the _IS_CANONICAL_ constant in _load_data,py_ to "False" and run the command `python3 load_data.py`

 ## Graph Embeddings
-To run graph2vec for graph embeddings and printing the _TOP_K_ (defaults to 20) models most similar to every model, run the following commands.
+To run graph2vec for graph embeddings and printing the _TOPK_ (defaults to 20) models most similar to every model or module, run the following commands. <br>
-To change the number of models being printed, change _TOP_K_ value in _common/Vectorize.py_.
+To change the number of models being printed, change _TOPK_ value in _common/similarity.py_. <br>
+To switch between printing for model and modules, uncomment the respective function in _common/similarity.py_. <br>

-- `bazel build vectorize`
+- `bazel build similarity`
-- `bazel-bin/vectorize`, this takes the following CLAs,
+- `bazel-bin/similarity`, this takes the following CLAs,
 	- \-\-include_edge_attrs [include_edge_attrs] (optional) : "True" if edge attributes are to be included in feature building, else "False", defaults to "False".
 	- \-\-include_node_attrs [include_node_attrs] (optional) : "False" if node attributes are to be included in feature building, else "False", defaults to "True".